Cancer is complex — there is no routine bone and spine sarcoma, nor is there ever a routine way to treat it.

 Patients can enter clinical trials before, during or after starting their cancer treatment.

 The OSUCCC – James has more than 500 open clinical trials at any given time, with some of the world’s latest discoveries available to clinical trial patients right here in Columbus, Ohio.
-In fact, patients have access to more of this nation’s leading-edge, targeted treatments and cancer clinical trials here than at most other hospitals in America.
+In fact, patients have access to more of this nation’s leading-edge, targeted treatments and cancer clinical trials here than at nearly any other hospital in the region as well as access to some of the most advanced, targeted treatments and drugs available.

 Additionally, the OSUCCC – James is one of only four U.S. cancer centers funded by the National Cancer Institute (NCI) to conduct phase I and phase II clinical trials.
 These trials go only to centers that demonstrate an exemplary capacity for research and clinical care, the expertise to deliver the latest in treatments and the infrastructure to interpret and track treatment results.